 Trust me, audiences would get tired of looking at a video like this for more than a few seconds.

 The best way to play a 360 in front of an audience is to link to an external file and play the video outside of PowerPoint – which brings me to my next tip!

 Link to an external 360 file and play outside of PowerPoint

-This is the best way to play a 360 video live in front of an audience.
+This is the best way to play a 360 video during a PowerPoint presentation in front of a live audience.

 Here’s a quick and easy shortcut explanation on how to accomplish this: